8 keys to employee productivity

 The OKR system that Google and other large tech companies use and the Salesforce V2MOM app both have built-in employee productivity trackers.
 Small business owners must create their own performance metrics using the chunking method.

 Break your work down into smaller tasks.
 In order to complete a project or assignment, what do your employees need to do?
 Assign each smaller task an average time it takes to complete.
-This not only allows you to measure the productivity of employees, but also allows you to better delegate work, a key component of leadership.
+This not only allows you to measure employee productivity, but also allows you to better delegate work, a key component of leadership.

-You can also use simple formulas to calculate whether your employee productivity is improving over time.
+You can also use formulas to calculate whether your employee productivity is improving over time.
 The most basic formula is total output / total input = productivity.
 Take the amount of money your company generated over a set period of time and divide it by the total number of hours worked to get your labor productivity.
 For example, if you generated $100,000 worth of goods or services using 2,000 hours of labor, your productivity is $50 per hour of work.
 If this number goes up, your productivity is increasing.

 Ready to take your employees to the next level?